unraid/docs/docs/account/linkkey.md

 :::important

-This process requires Unraid 6.12.8 or higher, or the [Unraid Connect](/connect/about.md) plugin
+This process requires Unraid 6.12.8 or higher, or the [Unraid Connect](/connect/about.md) plugin.

+Trial keys are not eligible to be linked.

 :::